Instructional Designers Work with Any Type of Content

-Apparently, it’s difficult for some people to understand that instructional designers can work with any type of content.
-If you haven’t come across that puzzled and doubting look yet, you probably will.
-It happens when internal or external clients are sizing up whether you can handle a job if you’re not familiar with their subject matter.
+It’s difficult for some people to understand that instructional designers can work with any type of content.
+If you haven’t come across that doubting look yet, you probably will.
+It happens when a course sponsor is sizing up whether you can handle a job if you’re not familiar with their subject matter.
 It’s tough for them to see that instructional designers are content neutral.
 I may soon tattoo this on my forehead.

-Although working with the same content for years can turn you into a mini-SME, most instructional designers are not specialists in one field.
-We have ways to wrap our arms around all types of content.
-Here are some approaches I use.
+Although working with the same content for years can turn you into a mini-SME, we have ways to wrap our arms around all types of content and skills.
+Here are some approaches instructional designers use.

 Working with Preexisting Content